HiralMistry/Smart-Meeting-rooms/README.md

 Overview
 ===

 This project is all about making the meeting rooms smarter whcih automatially turn ON the lights if required and controls the room temperature if a person is present in the room.
-It automatically turns OFF lights and AC/Heater is nobody is present in the room.
+It automatically turns OFF lights and AC/Heater if nobody is present in the room.
 It is a type of finite state machine and the complete operation can be achieved by using elma (Event Loop Management) and finite state machines.

 I am going to implement this code on Raspberry Pi.